 The pectineus muscle is somewhat small, flat, and quadrangular shaped.
 It’s located in the medial (inner) portion of the superior (upper) thigh.
 This muscle belongs to the hip adductor group of muscles, which also includes: the adductor brevis, adductor longus, adductor magnus, and the gracilis.
 The pectineus muscle is unique, because it is the most superior of the adductor muscles.
 It is also one of the few muscles in the body that is is innervated by two different nerves .

 The pectineus muscle is located between the iliopsoas and adductor longus muscles anteriorly, and the obturator externus and adductor brevis muscles posteriorly.
 It’s also deep and medial to the sartorius muscle.
 This location puts the pectineus muscle in a prime position to contribute to the complex functions of the hip joint .

 Origin & Insertion

-The pectineus muscle is innervated by the femoral nerve (L2, L3) and sometimes the obturator nerve .
+The pectineus muscle is primarily innervated by the femoral nerve, with occasional contributions from the obturator nerve .

 Want some flashcards to help you remember this information?
 Then click the link below: